cloudfoundry/docs-cfcr/docs/installing/gcp/index.md

 ##Step 2: Configure IaaS Routing for GCP

-Configure your load balancers for Kubo by following the procedures in the [Configure IaaS Routing for GCP](routing-gcp/) topic.
+Configure your load balancers for Kubo by following the procedures in the [Configuring IaaS Routing for GCP](routing-gcp/) topic.

 ##Step 3: Deploy Kubo